Bartlesville Radio » News » Cherokee Chief Chuck Hoskin Jr Speaks at Bartlesville Roarty Meeting

 Tom Davis

-The Bartlesville Rotary club hosted guest speaker Chuck Hoskin Jr., who is the Principal Cheif of Cherokee Nation on Monday.
+The Bartlesville Rotary club hosted guest speaker Chuck Hoskin Jr., who is the Principal Chief of Cherokee Nation on Monday.

 Hoskin greeted those assembled and spoke about the history of the tribe including removal and their own stain of slavery involving the Freedmen.